hrluo93/currentNe_GPU/README.md

 - `-s <N>`  Number of SNPs to use (default: all segregating)
 - `-t <T>`  CPU threads (for non-GPU parts; default: OpenMP auto)
 - `-o <file>` Output filename (default: `<prefix>_currentNe_OUTPUT.txt`)
+- `-k <int>` Important, please see original description in currentNe
 - `-q`      Quiet: only print Ne (and with `-v` also 50% & 90% CI)
 - `-v`      With `-q`, also print CIs
 - `-p`      Print full analysis to stdout instead of file